-The return must be signed and dated by:
+The return must be signed and dated by:The president, vice president, treasurer, assistant treasurer, chief accounting officer orAny other corporate officer (such as tax

-- The president, vice president, treasurer, assistant treasurer, chief accounting officer or - Any other corporate officer (such as tax officer) authorized to sign.
+• Any other corporate officer (such as tax officer) authorized to sign.

-Receivers, trustees, or assignees must also sign and date any return filed on behalf of a corporation.
+Réceivers, trustees, or assignees must also sign and date any return filed on behalf of a corporation.